HL7/fhircast-docs/input/pagecontent/7_design-notes.md

 ### Content sharing approach

-Two base use cases for content-exchange were emerged from the discussions: one with and without a FHIR server present.

-When the Subscriber is launched using SMART on FHIR, a FHIR server is available that can and should be used for content exchange.
-Some Radiology spcecific uses of FHIRcast do not support a FHIR server.
-In these situations a distributed content exchange mechanism based on FHIRcast messages is required.

-As both deployments were judged to be valid, the specification supports both options.
-To ensure compatibility of deployments, the specification also supports hybrid solutions where Subscribers of both types can exchange content.
-Similarly, the conformance statement related to WebSocket support was retained.
+Two base use cases for content-exchange were identified during use case analysis.
+One employs a transactional, event-based exchange mechanism while the second uses content sharing content persisted in a FHIR server.
+It is also possible to use both methods concurrently.
+A detailed description of these approaches is found in the content sharing section of the specification.